Hurricane Katrina: Analyses of New Orleans levee failures

-A June 2007 report released by the American Society of Civil Engineers determined that the failures of the levees and flood walls in New Orleans were found to be primarily the result of system design and construction flaws.
-The U.S. Army Corps of Engineers had been federally mandated in the Flood Control Act of 1965 with responsibility for the conception, design, and construction of the region's flood-control system.
 All of the major studies in the aftermath of Katrina concluded that the USACE was responsible for the failure of the levees.
 This was primarily attributed to a decision to use shorter steel sheet pilings during construction in an effort to save money.
 According to a report published in August 2015 in the official journal of the World Water Council, the Corps misinterpreted the results of a 1985 study and wrongly concluded that sheet piles in the flood walls needed to be driven to depths of only 17 ft instead of between 31 and 46 ft.
-That decision saved approximately US$100 million, but significantly reduced overall engineering reliability.
+That decision saved approximately $100 million, but significantly reduced overall engineering reliability.

-In January 2008, Judge Stanwood Duval of the U.S. District Court ruled that despite the Corps' role in the flooding, the agency could not be held financially liable because of sovereign immunity in the Flood Control Act of 1928.
 Exactly ten years after Katrina, J. David Rogers, lead author of a new report in the official journal of the World Water Council, concluded that the flooding during Katrina "could have been prevented had the corps retained an external review board to double-check its flood-wall designs".

 Other factors may have contributed to the flooding.
 According to the authors of Catastrophe in the Making (Island Press, 2009), the straight design and lack of outward flow into the Gulf allowed the Mississippi River-Gulf Outlet Canal to become "the perfect shortcut for salt-water intrusion", which damaged buffering cypress forests and wetlands that historically had protected New Orleans from storm surge.
 The Army Corps of Engineers built and maintained the canal.
 Furthermore, according to storm surge researcher Hassan Mashriqui: